ruppmatt/AvidaResourceNotebook/README.rst

 Notes About Default Configuration Files
 =======================================

-The files provided in `default_config` are the current (as of this writing) default configuration files that are shipped with Avida, but with the following
+The files provided in `default_config` directory are the current (as of this writing) default configuration files that are shipped with Avida, but with the following modifications:
-modifications:

    + `avida.cfg` have all mutations disabled; death is disabled